You want smart political talk without the meltdowns?

 These bank records are so damaging.

-The fact that members of the Biden had no playtime.
+The fact that they have no playtime.

-That where is the editorial board for the New York Times and the Washington Post talking about why did Hallie Biden, a guidance counselor, get tens of thousands of dollars from a Chinese electric company or James Biden, the president's brother has gotten millions, Hunter Biden's gotten millions, and then with this most recent transaction, there's 80,000 to an unknown Biden, which I've pretty sure we have a pretty good guess who that is, and that's where the real story is.
+That where is the editorial board for the New York Times and the Washington Post talking about why did Hallie Biden, a guidance counselor, get tens of thousands of dollars from a Chinese electric company or James Biden, the president's brother, has gotten millions.

-But journalists, if you want to call them that, have lost their curiosity gene as far as going after this because Trump is the shiny object once again with this arrest likely coming.
+But journalists, if you want to call them that, have lost their curiosity, Gene, as far as going after this because Trump is the shiny object once again with this arrest likely coming.

 And we're talking to Linda, the producer of this great, great show.

-Did you go on spring break back in college?
+Linda, I got to know, did you go on spring break back in college?

 Never.